GSU Connections: Sharmetta Wilson

 On to the Classroom

-Wilson has spent the past 10 years teaching in South Suburban schools, from Harvey to Riverdale to Chicago Heights.
+Wilson has, for the past ten years, been teaching in South Suburban schools, from Harvey to Riverdale to Chicago Heights.
 In 2013, she returned to Governors State for her endorsement as a Learning Behavior Specialist.
-But she still thinks wistfully about advice she got from Professor Lisa Chang.
+But, she still thinks wistfully about advice she got from Professor Lisa Chang.
 “She encouraged me to get my master’s in math, but I was ready to go to work,” Wilson said.
 “It’s on my bucket list.”